FEAR AND COURAGE — HILARY L HUNT MD

-Courage, on the other hand, is the willingness to act despite a fearful or unpleasant circumstance.
+Courage, on the other hand, is the willingness to act despite fearful or unpleasant circumstances.
 Bravery and courage are similar, but I believe bravery implies a determination to act in the face of real danger.
 Courage seems to imply a determination to act despite the possibility of vehement disagreement, ridicule, or disparagement.
 Bravery is acting in the face of real danger to one’s life or limb whereas courage is the determination to act in the face of injury to one’s character, social status, or psyche.

 Prior to my writing, I had been desperately searching for a clue or clues to exactly what or who is this God I had been attempting to appease.
 I knew, in a general sense, from an experience with a young Jesuit priest who painted a realistic picture of the Trinity for me in 1958.
-He told me that God has a perfect intellect and that his reflection upon himself yielded an identical perfect intellect, the second person The perpetual loving, choosing, accepting, willing of those two carried the image of its generators and was the third person, the Holy Spirit, or the Will of God.
+He told me that God has a perfect intellect and that his reflection upon himself yielded an identical perfect intellect, the second person The perpetual loving, choosing, accepting, willing of those two perfect intellects carries the image of its generators and is the third person, the Holy Spirit, or the Will of God.
 I instantly recognized that truth, but I was unable to put it into proper context.

 Consider what I just noted.
 Are we not talking about eternity when we say something is perfect and unchanging.
 When we say something is perfect in both form and function, are we not speaking of a perfect rationality.
 When we say there is a perfect rationality which exist in eternity, are we not speaking of God?
 And when we consider that every gross object in this universe is composed explicitly and completely of these perfect particles, are we not demanded to accept the fact that God exists directly in everything?
 I believe so without doubt.
-Jesus and Saint Francis of Assisi are the two most notable to share that awareness.
+Jesus and Saint Francis of Assisi are the two most notable with whom I share that awareness.
+So, when this universe and everything in it reaches its demise, what’s left? — nothing but God.
+What then happens to us and all other creatures which have existed on this earth and likely on millions of other earth-like planets?
+Who knows, but I’m inclined to believe we will ‘have an identity’ in God.

-Of course, that definition had so many implications, the most notable of which was the absolute invalidity of all religion which professed to appease a vengeful god.
+With that astonishing discovery of Quantum physics, I was instantly able to define God: God is A Perfect Rational Being — God’s essence is Perfect Rationality.
+Of course, that definition has so many implications, the most notable of which was the absolute invalidity of all religion which professes to appease a vengeful god or proclaims to have special favor with God.
 That discovery was startling to me.
 What was I to do?

 With some fear and trepidation, I determined to go wherever the road led me — believe me, it led me to the most unexpected places.
 That trip was, and still is, so exciting.
 It prompted me to share that beautiful information with you, but at what cost?
+I was afraid — fear of ridicule, rebuff, mockery, and belittlement.
+But then my fear turned into courage.
+I had to be courageous, otherwise, my discovery would go unrevealed.

 I had learned years ago to try to never say anything of meaning I could not defend.
 In my practice of orthopedic surgery, I had literally hundreds, maybe thousands of occasions to, not only make but also, defend statements during legal depositions in medical cases.
 If I could not defend it, I never said it and, furthermore, I would never be coerced into saying or agreeing with any statement I could not defend.
 That attitude served my patients, their employers, and the legal system well.
 It became my personal motto.